-04/ COMMON CONDUCT STANDARDS
+04/COMMON CONDUCT STANDARDS

-All persons performing CFs and PCFs in all RFSPs, regardless of sector.
+All persons performing CFs and PCFs in all RFSPs, regardless of sector, including incoming and outgoing third country and EEA branches.

-The Individual Accountability

-Framework is about

-incentivising positive

-behaviours, promoting an

-improved culture in financial

-services firms to ensure good

-standards of governance and

-behaviour and benefitting

-consumers and investors."
+The Individual Accountability Framework is about incentivising positive behaviours, promoting an improved culture in financial services firms to ensure good standards of governance and behaviour and benefitting consumers and investors."